 Tokyo Skytree

 Skytree is Tokyo’s tallest structure at 634-metres and offers sweeping views with optional edge-glass floor thrills.
-From here, you can enjoy unrivaled views of some of Japan’s iconic landmarks such as Tokyo Tower, Tokyo Bay and Mt.
+From here, you can enjoy unrivalled views of some of Japan’s iconic landmarks such as Tokyo Tower, Tokyo Bay and Mt.
 Fuji.

 Ueno Zoo and Ueno Park